angshuforever/my-databricks-playground/pyspark-vs-sparksql.md

 # Dear Sanjay - thank you.
 You have taught me this :)
 ### Page dedicated to our very own Mr Local JW.

-## PySpark vs SparkSQL Usage in Databricks Cheat Sheet
+## Cheat Sheet: PySpark vs SparkSQL Usage in Databricks

 ## PySpark